g3rv4/g3rv4.com/_posts/2019-06-16-bundling-signing-notarizing-go-application.md

 <!--more-->

-A couple days ago, I wrote [OnChrome](https://onchro.me).
+A couple days ago, I wrote [OnChrome](https://onchro.me) (and [blogged about it]({% post_url 2019-06-03-how-to-migrate-to-firefox %})).
 It's a Firefox extension with a couple native command line applications.
 It was all good until I tried to download the file and run it, when I saw this:

 ![](/public/images/unidentifiedDeveloper.png)